Soul-Ajay4502/daily-expense-tracker-ai/README.md

 <h2>📄 Project Description</h2>
 <p align="justify">
   The <strong>Daily Expense Tracker</strong> helps users efficiently manage and track their day-to-day financial transactions.
-With intuitive navigation and easy-to-use features, it enables users to add, update, and monitor their income and expenses in real-time.
+With intuitive navigation and easy-to-use features, it enables users to add and monitor their income and expenses in real-time.
 </p>

 <div align="center">